 HOSTS AND HOSTESSES – Enjoy working with seniors?
 Volunteers are needed to assist with our Senior Socialization Programs.
 JFS Volunteers may serve seniors, make coffee or tea, distribute information, and most importantly, be a friend to those who participate in the group.
 Do you have a special interest you would like to present to the group; can you teach them something new?
 Please let us know.
 What you do can make a senior’s life more interesting.

 KOSHER MEALS ON WHEELS (KMOW) – Only through the team of dedicated KMOW volunteers can we provide Kosher Meals on Wheels to the many seniors who are homebound, disabled, unable to shop and/or cook for themselves.
 The program delivers hot and cold meals Monday through Friday.
 Volunteers work alone or in teams to make their Kosher Meals on Wheels deliveries in Middlesex County.
 Drivers and “jumpers” are needed.
 The “jumper” is the person who gets out of the car to bring the meal into the home.
 Volunteers are needed Monday through Friday, one day a week for 2 hours from 10:00 AM to 12:00 PM or as a substitute on an as-needed basis.
 Drivers must have a valid NJ driver’s license, their own car, and be insured.
-If you or anyone you know would like to volunteer to be a driver or a jumper call JFS at 732-777-1940.
-Your help will be appreciated.

 The program identifies volunteers and volunteer opportunities in the county and makes a careful connection.
 Numerous RSVP volunteer opportunities are available throughout Middlesex County.
 Each volunteer opportunity is different; requiring different skills, level of commitment, and training.
 Volunteers can choose where to serve, when to serve, how much time they want to serve, and whether to share their skills or develop new ones.